VinSevilla/ai110-module3show-musicrecommendersimulation-starter/model_card.md

 Basically the system looks at 5 things about each song — genre, mood, energy, valence (how positive it sounds), and acousticness (how produced vs. organic it sounds).
 It compares those to what the user said they want and gives each song a score out of 6.

 Genre and mood are simple yes or no checks.
 If the song's genre matches yours, it gets +2 points.
 Mood match is +1.
-For energy, valence, and acousticness, it measures how close the song is to your target value — the closer, the more points.
+For energy, valence, and acousticness, it measures how close the song is to your target value.
+The closer the target is, the more points.
 Energy carries the most weight because it has the widest range across songs.

 The scores get added up and the songs are sorted from highest to lowest.
 Top results get returned with a plain explanation of why each one made the cut.